User Tools

 Safety Officer 134

 A Safety Officer shall be assigned per FOB.
 They shall function as outlined in the Emergency Procedure Manual C-58 for Incident Safety Sector Officer.
-For a High Rise incident, they shall have some extra responsibilities.
+For a High-rise incident, they shall have some extra responsibilities.

 • The Safety officer will ascend to the Staging floor utilizing the safest and most efficient means in full SCBA and turnout gear.